Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/Turn leads into projects.md

 So for example,\
 I often do usability testing, and they can change the number of people I do testing with to adjust the price.
 They get it all right as they want it, they click the Accept button, and then they can actually sign there and then within the app.

-I don't always do it that way.
-Because for example, when I'm working with very large organizations, they all have their own T's and C's.
-They have their own procurement policies and all the rest of that, and so my T's and C's almost always get rejected in that situation.

 **I don't pitch**\